webstylestory/figolia/README.md

 ### Firebase configuration

-In order for `algolia-firebase-indexer` to work properly, it has to store some backend information in firebase.
-You can specify their storage path in the config - see above.
+In order for `algolia-firebase-indexer` to work properly, it has to store the last known indexing date in firebase.
+You can specify the path where you want this information stored in the config ([see above](#configuration)).

-What is it stored, for each index ?

-  * Number if items indexed
-  * Last known indexing date
+This path will also be used to store data fixtures [if you run the tests](#testing).

 ### Reindexing, incremental indexing